bradkillins/serverSharedWorkspace/README.md

 You should now be able to navigate to: localhost:port in your browser. <br/>

+User login sessions are set to expire after 15 minutes of inactivity by default.<br/>

 There are two user types: <br/>

 Owners